 - Ongoing care: Going forward, the team provides comprehensive primary care for the patient's acute and chronic conditions, with care based on the established plan.
 Patients typically have one or two clinic appointments each month, with two to four team members present during each appointment.
 Patients can also call a designated team member any time they have questions.

 - Specialized care: As necessary, the team arranges for the patient to see a specialist.
-Mental health needs can be addressed onsite by a psychiatry resident who volunteers at the clinic every other Thursday, with oversight from a faculty member.
-For other specialized needs (e.g., surgery, cancer treatment), the medical team sets up appointments with relevant providers familiar with the clinic.
+Mental health needs can be addressed onsite by a psychiatry resident who volunteers at the clinic every other Thursday, with oversight from the psychiatry program director, or another faculty member for other specialized needs (e.g., surgery, cancer treatment).

 - Additional educational opportunities for students: In addition to learning as they provide care at the clinic, students regularly attend lectures at the medical school on topics relevant to underserved patients, and they are required to write a short paper about an individual patient's circumstances and progress.
 Students may also volunteer to serve on any of several student-run committees on clinic-related issues, such as clinic management, specialty care, laboratory, public health, and patient recruitment.
 Based on an annual application process reviewed by the physician preceptors, some students receive elective credit toward their medical degree for their participation in the program.
 (The medical school can offer only a limited number of elective credits each year, so not all volunteers receive them.)